 I escaped the heat and humidity of Florida and went to a small liberal arts college in western Massachusetts, where I was quickly swept into the wonderful world of geoscience.
 I lived in Boston for two years after I graduated from college and spent those two years learning how to be a competent adult.
 Then I moved to Iowa, as far west as I'd ever lived, where I learned to be a competent graduate student.

-Now I have a new job in environmental consulting in the greater New York area and so I packed up and moved to the Bronx.
-Now it's time for me to learn to be a competent New Yorker.
+Now I have a new job in environmental consulting in the greater New York area and so I packed up and moved to the Bronx, and then to Queens.
+I'm now working on learning to be a competent New Yorker.